jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     fc00:0:1111:e006::          uDT6              'default'                         bgp-65000           InUse  Y
     ```

   - As we saw earlier in the lab, the *`kubectl get pods -n jalapeno`* command will show you all the k8s containers that make up the Jalapeno application, including the *`srv6-localsids`* processor.
-This processor harvests SRv6 SID data from a Kafka streaming telemetry topic and populates it in the *`sr_local_sids`* collection.
-This data is not available via BMP and is needed to construct full End.DT SIDs that we'll use in lab 5 Part 2.
+This processor harvests SRv6 SID data from a Kafka streaming telemetry topic and populates it in the *`sr_local_sids`* collection in ArangoDB.

     Example: